just

 Recipes in submodules can be invoked as subcommands:

-$ just --unstable bar b
+$ just bar b

 B